- The vibrant capital, Havana

 Spend the afternoon at leisure.
 B, L, D

 Day 10 Santiago de Cuba-Bayamo-Camaguey

-Stay overnight at the 2-star Hotel Colon (2Q), an older hotel with an eclectic charm but very small guest rooms.
-However, what this small hotel may lack in facilities, it makes up for with its warm and friendly welcome.
+Stay overnight at the 2-star Hotel Colon (2Q).
+This older hotel has an eclectic charm but very small guest rooms, but makes up for its fewer facilities with its warm and friendly welcome.
 Rooms have air conditioning and a television.
 B, L, D

 Day 11 Camaguey-Cayo Santa Maria